Pipeline

 Phase 1b COG0104 • SNAP (target engagement)

-CT1812 is an oral therapy being developed to slow progression of Alzheimer’s disease, dementia with Lewy bodies (DLB) and dry age-related macular degeneration (dry AMD) by preserving the function of the sigma-2 receptor.
+Zervimesine (also CT1812) is an oral therapy being developed to slow progression of Alzheimer’s disease and dementia with Lewy bodies (DLB) by preserving the function of the sigma-2 receptor.
 This receptor regulates key processes that neurons and other cells employ to remove waste products and thus has the potential to protect cells from toxic buildup.

-For more information on these four ongoing clinical trials, please visit our Clinical Trials webpage.
+For more information on our ongoing clinical trials, please visit our Clinical Trials webpage.

 Sigma-2: The “Housekeeping” Receptor